lavelle96/seldon-deployment/README.md

 - Access to a kubernetes cluster, minkube was used to test the program.
 - seldon-core running on your kubernetes cluster.
+- A namespace created in kubernetes for the resource to be deployed in.

 ## Running the program